 These numbers show what we already know — principal reduction is the single best way to help people to keep their homes.
-Only by reducing the principal does the mortgage lender bear some of the losses that you, as a homeowner, suffered due to the collapse of the real estate market.
-Having the lender share some of that burden only makes sense, since individual homeowners are not the ones who caused the collapse of the real estate market or the decline in property values that has left so many homeowners underwater.
+Only by reducing the principal does a bank bear some of the losses that you, as a homeowner, suffered due to the collapse of the real estate market.

 You are welcome to read more about principal reduction below or you can contact us now for a FREE CONSULTATION by calling 855-55-ROSEN or by filling out our online form.